In digital age games makers still feel need to meet and greet

 MEET AND TWEAK

-Gartner technology analyst Brian Blau said Gamescom had been able to ward off a growing threat from tech companies like Apple, Google and SAP, who stage their own trade shows to ensure their message is not diluted by media coverage of their biggest competitors.
+Gartner technology analyst Brian Blau said Gamescom had been able to ward off a growing threat from tech companies like Apple (AAPL.O), Google (GOOG.O) and SAP (SAPG.DE), who stage their own trade shows to ensure their message is not diluted by media coverage of their biggest competitors.

 "These brands get 100 percent of your attention during these days.
 At a convention you have to share the stage with lots and lots of other brands," Blau said.